 The superposition states are valid in case of mixed states whose probabilities are statistical sense.
-However, quantum-superposition state is not valid in case of pure state whose probability is fundamental sense.
-Therefor, there is no concept of quantum-superposition state in nature, which insists Quantum theory is a kind of statistical physics.
+However, quantum-superposition state is not valid in case of pure state whose probability is fundamental sense, though the superposition principle may be used as a nice mathematical tool to simplify analyses.
+Therefore, there is no concept of quantum-superposition state in nature, which insists fulfillment of engineering applications based on reduction of wave packet is pessimistic conclusion and Quantum theory is a kind of statistical physics.